CloudLabsAI-Azure/AIW-DevOps-with-GitHub-V2/Hands-on lab/ms-hol-microsoft-dev-box-for-developers-hol1-ex1.md

 7. Now the Dev box will start configuring your account and a remote session of your Dev box will launch.

    ![](media/2dgn151.png)

+> **Congratulations** on completing the task!
+Now, it's time to validate it.
+Here are the steps:
+> - If you receive a success message, you can proceed to the next task.
+> - If not, carefully read the error message and retry the step, following the instructions in the lab guide.
+> - If you need any assistance, please contact us at labs-support@spektrasystems.com.
+We are available 24/7 to help you out.

 <validation step="9c4d3be7-e79c-4f0d-9200-995105897fb3" />